zamfofex/dummyette/documentation/chess.md

 `pieces`
 ---

 This is an object associating piece names with piece objects.
-It can be indexed by either the piece name (returned by `getPieceName(piece)`), or it’s camel cased variant.
+It can be indexed by either the piece name (returned by `getPieceName(piece)`), or its camel case variant.
 E.g. `pieces["white pawn"] === pieces.whitePawn`.

 `standardBoard`
 ---